 Stubborn

-Teaching a Jack Russell to become a civilized companion is no easy task!
+Teaching a Jack Russell to become a civilised companion is no easy task!
 It requires lots of time and patience, as well as a sense of humor.
 This breed has a mind of its own and won’t stand for boredom.
 However, if you are up to the challenge this breed will provide plenty of entertaining antics.

 Devoted